×

 Crankshaft seal failure

-What are the symptoms of an engine oil leak?
+Symptoms of an engine oil leak

 Dark puddles underneath your car

-Smoke coming out from the engine
+Smoke is coming out of the engine

-Dashboard oil light starts flickering
+The dashboard oil light starts flickering

 The oil light on the car’s dashboard is a warning that you should not ignore.
 It will notify you if the oil level or pressure is lower than normal.
 Even if this does not always mean there is a leak, it does require more inspection.